Boulder-Computer-Architecture-Lab/GD-Accelerator-FPGA/README.md

 ## Build Instructions

-From the Tcl Console in Vivado, navigate to the repository's root directory and execute:
+Execute the following from the Tcl Console in Vivado:

 ```bash
 source Vivado/kria/scripts/build.tcl